TheRealVincentio/incognito/README.md

+incognito is a game that asks how long are we able to give up our fluidity and uniquiness, through conformity and organization, for numbers on a screen.

 Playable at https://therealvincentio.github.io/incognito/
-incognito is a game that asks how long are we able to give up our fluidity and uniquiness, through conformity and organization, for meaningless numbers on a screen.

 made using crisp-game-lib